ly-felix/next-chatbot/README.md

-# Next JS with ChatGPT integration APP
+# Next JS with LLAMA2 integration APP

-This is an example Next JS with ChatGPT integration app used in the Eincode Youtube Tutorial [youtube tutorial](https://youtu.be/dmM83DhzE98).
+This is an example Next JS with LLAMA2 integration app.
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.

 ## Setup